IM-34 March 15, 2013; IM-24 March 4, 2002; IM-121 July 2, 2001; IM-10 February 16, 1999

 - Calculate the pro rata share by subtracting the allowable exclusions, such as child support, from the ineligible member’s income and dividing the income amount among all the household members, including the ineligible member(s).

-NOTE: Child support payments paid to persons outside the EU are exclusions and should be deducted prior to prorating the income among the household members.
+Note: Child support payments paid to persons outside the household are exclusions and should be deducted prior to prorating the income among the household members.

-- Count all but the ineligible member(s)’s share as unearned income to the remaining household members.
+- Count all but the ineligible member’s share as unearned income to the remaining household members.

-- Earned Income Deduction- Apply the 20 percent earned income deduction to the prorated income attributed to the household if the income was earned income by the ineligible member.
+- Apply the 20 percent earned income deduction to the prorated income attributed to the household if the income was earned income by the ineligible member.

-NOTE: If the ineligible person is the only elderly/disabled person in the household, do not allow medical expenses in excess of $35.
+Note: If the ineligible member is the only elderly/disabled person in the household, do not allow medical expenses in excess of $35.

 Do not include the disqualified/ineligible member(s) when: